Songs are proof

 **** | ||

-- But pay attention if an undetermined quantity is a pronoun standing for people, rather than being a modifier of a noun.
+- But pay attention if an undetermined quantity is a pronoun standing for people, rather than a modifier of a noun.
 It will not have the "quantity x noun" structure.
-Insead it will be the same as a plural noun; and as such, will take on a plural verb:
+Instead it will be act as a plural noun; this means it will use a plural verb:

 English | How many sing? | same logic as Hungarian |